ShaneMcC/blog.dataforce.org.uk/content/posts/2019/02/10-docker-swarm-with-ceph/index.md

 Something that has always stopped me before now was that I wanted to have some kind of cross-site storage but I don't have any kind of SAN storage available to me just standalone hosts.
 I've been able to work around this using ceph on the nodes.

 **Note:** I've never used ceph before, I don't really know what I'm doing with ceph, so this is all a bit of guesswork.
-I used [Funky Penguin's Geek Cookbook](https://geek-cookbook.funkypenguin.co.nz/ha-docker-swarm/shared-storage-ceph/) as a basis for some of this.
+I used [Funky Penguin's Geek Cookbook](https://geek-cookbook.funkypenguin.co.nz/ha-docker-swarm/shared-storage-ceph/) as a basis for some of this, though some things have changed since then, and I'm using base-centOS not AtomicHost (I tried AtomicHost, but wanted a newer-version of docker so switched away).

 All my physical servers run [Proxmox](https://www.proxmox.com/en/), and this is no exception.
 On 3 of these host nodes I created a new VM (1 per node) to be part of the cluster.
 These all have 3 disks, 1 for the base OS, 1 for Ceph, 1 for cloud-init (The non-cloud-init disks are all SCSI with individual iothreads).